rjw57/notes/teaching/random.rst

 dividing 5 by 4 is 1 and so competitor 1 gets the laptop.

 Can you see the flaw?
 Don't worry if not.
 It's subtle.
-I'll explain it in a moment but back to the story: I sent the producers of the podcast a polite note pointing out that the competition was (very, very, very slightly) unfair and that, if they were my students, they'd have had a frowning face drawn on their work.
+I'll explain it in a moment but back to the story: I sent the producers of the podcast a polite, and jokey, note pointing out that the competition was (very, very, very slightly) unfair and that, if they were my students, they'd have had a frowning face drawn on their work.
+I also noted that I didn't want them to fix it since the flaw was in my favour.
 I got the reply back that it didn't matter because the result was 'random'.

 Yes indeed, it was random but it was unfair.
 Have you spotted how?
 Well, let's write down a table of possible die rolls and the winner of the laptop: